slsu0424/slsu0424.github.io/_posts/2024-07-30-reflecting-1-year-health-tech-bytes.md

 I was actually surprised that I found a lot of inspiration in music.
 I really identified with the creative process in making music, and behind-the-scenes videos just amazed me.
 It made me appreciate the amount of creativity, effort, and time that goes into making something from nothing.

 ## What's next
 I have an ever-growing topic list I would like to explore in the next year.
 There are so many facets to technology in healthcare, especially with AI becoming mainstream.
 I will also be experimenting with trying to write shorter articles.
-I don't forsee the ability to go as in-depth as I would like to, so that could take some adjustment.
-However, I am committed to being consistent.
+I don't forsee the ability to go as in-depth as I would like to, but my goal is to keep this blog updated on occassion.

 ## Conclusion
-I underestimated how much time writing a blog post would take, but the process of putting fingers to keyboard often began with: What did I want to learn next?
-What did I read that was interesting or troubling to me and why?
+I underestimated how much time writing a blog post would take, but the process often began with: What did I want to learn next?
+What did I read that was interesting in healthcare and why?
 Why now?
 I learned that writing is not just a wonderful outlet for career growth, but for personal growth as well.
-Here's looking forward to another year of finding the next tech innovations for health.
+If you are a writer, what are some of your thoughts on blogging?
+How has it help you grow, personally and/or professionally?
+I look forward to the next year of finding the next tech innovations in health.